WAF. A Knight in Shining Armor

 Cross-site request forgery (CSRF)

 Cross-site request forgery attacks force end users to make information alterations they did not intend.
 It can be updating personal data, posting content, or initiating false transactions.
 An attacker provokes a user to transmit a malicious HTTP request, including the victim’s session cookie, to a target application or website.
 The vulnerable website trusts it without the user’s consent.
-In this case the attacker exploits the trust a website has against a user’s browser.
+In this case, the attacker exploits the trust a website has against user’s browser.

 Sensitive Data Exposure

 In case a web application does not properly protect sensitive data in transport and at rest, attackers can steal or manipulate the data to conduct identity theft, credit card fraud, or other crimes.
-This type of vulnerability deals with lack of encryption of sensitive data, such as credit card numbers, authentication credentials, Social Security Numbers (SSN), tax Ids, etc.
+This type of vulnerability deals with the lack of encryption of sensitive data, such as credit card numbers, authentication credentials, Social Security Numbers (SSN), tax Ids, etc.

 Directory Traversal attacks allow to access restricted files and directories and execute commands outside of the web server’s root directory.
 An attacker manipulates a URL in such a way that the website reveals the confined files on the web server.

 WAF can be run as physical, virtual or software appliance, server plug-in or cloud-based service.
-In the current moment cloud services are mainly suitable for small and midsize businesses (SMBs), while large enterprises are more likely to invest in purpose-built physical or virtual appliances.
+In the current moment, cloud services are mainly suitable for small and midsize businesses (SMBs), while large enterprises are more likely to invest in purpose-built physical or virtual appliances.

 WAF can be deployed in front of a web server or integrated directly on a web server.
 Most often a WAF is deployed in-line, as a reverse proxy, but also can be deployed in bridge mode, mirror mode (being positioned out of band) or act as a transparent proxy.
-In case of mirror mode deployment a WAF is working on a copy of the network traffic.
+In case of mirror mode deployment, a WAF is working on a copy of the network traffic.

 Each WAF deployment is different based on a use-case.
 It depends on primary goal of the technology implementation – whether it is used for virtual patching, HTTP audit logging, tracking sensitive data or application vulnerability identification.
 For some WAFs hybrid deployment mode is available offering in-line deployment combined with deploying sensors out-of-line to collect audit data and then communicate with agent application installed on a specific web server.
 Many WAF products support not only single but also multiple web server deployments.